tulip-lab/templatex/templatex/README.md

 1. Create one new repository in your `git` platform, initialized with all the files in this package.

-1. Open the `templatex.tex`, and update with your own information at the following places:
+1. Open the `preamble.tex`, and update with your own information at the following places:

     Line 32: